 The Regalia

-Regalia worn in procession today trace origins to medieval universities, when all faculty were in religious orders and obliged to be properly gowned.
-Beyond ecclesiastical functions, robes marked clerics from the lay populace and also served well in unheated buildings of the day.
+The regalia worn in procession today trace their origins to medieval universities, where all faculty were members of religious orders and required to wear appropriate gowns.
+Beyond their ecclesiastical functions, robes distinguished clerics from the lay populace and provided warmth in the unheated buildings of the era.

-American academic dress in the colonial era derived directly from regalia of the Universities of Cambridge and Oxford.
-However, in 1894, a commission of American educators created a code eventually accepted by most universities and colleges in the United States and many in Canada.
-While much of American academic regalia is well systematized, European universities feature a wide range of gowns, caps and other accoutrements, some to be seen here today.
+American academic dress in the colonial period derived directly from the regalia of the Universities of Cambridge and Oxford.
+However, in 1894, a commission of American educators established a code that was eventually adopted by most universities and colleges in the United States and many in Canada.
+While much of American academic regalia is well standardized, European universities display a wide variety of gowns, caps, and other accoutrements, some of which may be seen here today.

 The Cap, Gown and Hood

-THE CAP — Roman slaves, when freed, won the privilege of wearing a cap.
-Today the academic cap is a sign of freedom and responsibility in scholarship.
-Mortarboards in black with black tassels are traditional, but increasingly doctoral graduates don tams, often with gold tassels.
+THE CAP — In Ancient Rome, freed slaves earned the privilege of wearing a cap, symbolizing freedom.
+Today, the academic cap represents freedom and responsibility in scholarship.
+Traditional mortarboards are black with black tassels, though doctoral graduates increasingly wear tams, often with gold tassels.

-THE GOWN — The academic robe today symbolizes the democracy of scholarship, as it covers any dress of social standing.
-American doctoral gowns are typically black, closed front, with bell-shaped sleeves four feet in length and three velvet chevrons on the upper arm in the color of the discipline or, for PhDs of all disciplines, blue.
+THE GOWN — The academic robe today symbolizes the democracy of scholarship, covering any attire regardless of social standing.
+American doctoral gowns are typically black, closed in the front, and feature bell-shaped sleeves that are four feet in length.
+These gowns have three velvet chevrons on the upper arms, either in the color of the discipline or, for PhDs across all fields, in blue.

-THE HOOD — American hoods are usually lined with the colors of the University and folded in back to display.
-The velvet border indicates the academic discipline but for PhDs, which all are blue.
+THE HOOD — American hoods are usually lined with the colors of the university and folded back to display them.
+The velvet border indicates the academic discipline, except for PhDs, where it is uniformly blue.

 null